-1. Refer to Appendix C for assumptions used in calculating Animal Units.
+^{1.} Refer to Appendix C for assumptions used in calculating Animal Units.
 Some suppression of data occurs (see Table 13.0)

-Area is calculated as the amount of land planted to annual and hay crops, summerfallow, tame pasture and native land used for pasture, as reported in the 2001 Census of Agriculture Value is calculated as a percentage of the highest AU/ha value determined in Manitoba (using 2001 Census of Agriculture data)
+^{2.} Area is calculated as the amount of land planted to annual and hay crops, summerfallow, tame pasture and native land used for pasture, as reported in the 2001 Census of Agriculture 3.
+Value is calculated as a percentage of the highest AU/ha value determined in Manitoba (using 2001 Census of Agriculture data)

-Figure 13.0 Livestock density in the La Salle River Watershed Study Area, as a percentage of the highest value in Manitoba of 0.98 AU/ha)as reported in the 2001 Census of Agriculture)
+Figure 12.0 Livestock density in the Lake Manitoba Watershed Study Area, as a percentage of the highest value in Manitoba of 0.98 AU/ha (as reported in the 2001 Census of Agriculture)

 The potential for crop production to impact riparian health is present in all the subwatersheds but may be greater in those with higher fertilizer and pesticide crop inputs.
 Run-off containing nutrients from manure and commercial fertilizers, pesticides, and pathogens can affect riparian vegetation and biodiversity.
 The value of commercial crop inputs can be used as an indication of crop production intensity.
 Crop production intensity within a watershed was determined as dollars spent on fertilizers and pesticides (herbicides, insecticides and fungicides) per hectare in the year 2000, as reported by farms in the 2001 Census.
 Land area was calculated as the number of hectares used for crop and hay production and summerfallow (as reported by farms within the study area).
 These numbers (\$ fertilizer/ha, \$ pesticides/ha) were then compared to the highest respective value calculated in all the sub-watersheds with census data in Manitoba.
-Fertilizer dollars spent per hectare were compared with the highest value of \$101.23/ha, found in the sub-watershed containing the community of Bagot (in the Whitmud River Watershed Study Area).
+Fertilizer dollars spent per hectare were compared with the highest value of \$101.23ha, found in the sub-watershed containing the community of Bagot (in the Whitemud River Watershed Study Area).
 Pesticide dollars were compared with the highest value of \$81.65/ha, found in the sub-watershed containing the communities of Poplar Point and High Bluff, north of the Assiniboine River (in the Lower Assiniboine River Watershed Area, refer to Appendix D).

-Table 18.0 and Figures 14.0 and 15.0 illustrate the different levels of fertilizer and pesticide use in 2000 within the sub-watersheds of the La Salle River Watershed Study Area.
-Although crop production intensities were similar throughout the study area, fertilizer inputs were highest in Sub-watershed #232, while pesticide inputs were highest in Sub-watershed #230.
-Along with the high pesticide and fertilizer inputs, these areas also have a high shoreline density, which increases the potential for contaminants to enter surface water.
-Sub-watershed #229 had the lowest fertilizer and pesticide inputs in the watershed but, as seen in Table 17.0, this area has one of the higher livestock densities in the study area.
-Though areas with higher crop production intensities may have a greater potential to impact riparian areas and water quality, best management practices with regards to pesticide and fertilizer use are important in all areas.
+Table 17.0 and Figures 13.0 and 14.0 illustrate the different levels of fertilizer and pesticide use in 2000 within the sub-watersheds of the Lake Manitoba Watershed Study Area.
+Fertilizer and pesticide inputs were highest in Sub-watershed #167.
+This area, along with the adjacent sub-watershed have the highest shoreline density in the study area (refer to Table 15.0), therefore these crop inputs may have a greater potential to affect water quality.
+The top three areas for both fertilizer and pesticide inputs were Sub-watersheds #166, #167 and #168.
+These areas reported the majority of pulse crops, oilseeds and potatoes grown.
+Though areas with higher crop production intensities may have a greater potential to impact riparian areas, best management practices with regards to pesticide and fertilizer use are important in all areas.